foundryvtt/dnd5e/wiki/Enrichers.md

 >     <li><strong>ID</strong>: A 16-digit ID for a document, found by right clicking on the button in the document header.</li>
 >   </ul>
 > </details>

+Finally the **Chat** column indicates whether the that option can be used when invoking an enricher command directly in chat.
+If this column isn't present, then that enricher cannot be used from chat.

+### Using Enrichers in Chat

+Many of the enrichers described on this page also offer the option to be invoked directly from a chat message.
+Each section provides examples of usage, but generally simply removing the surrounding square brackets (e.g. `[[/check dex]]` to `/check dex`) is enough to invoke an enricher's behavior directly.

 ## Attack Enricher